harshrathod18/event_code/replit.md

 ## Overview

 This is a modern full-stack admin panel application built with React, Express.js, and PostgreSQL.
-The application provides a menu management system with a clean, responsive interface using shadcn/ui components and Tailwind CSS.
-It follows a monorepo structure with shared types and schemas between frontend and backend.
+The application provides a menu management system with a clean, responsive interface.

+**Latest Update (July 25, 2025)**: The project has been successfully converted from TypeScript/Tailwind CSS to JavaScript JSX with React Bootstrap and custom CSS.
+A complete downloadable package has been generated.

+## Recent Changes

+✓ **Complete TypeScript to JSX Conversion**: Converted entire codebase from TypeScript (.tsx/.ts) to JavaScript (.jsx/.js) ✓ **Tailwind to Bootstrap Migration**: Replaced all Tailwind CSS with React Bootstrap components and custom CSS ✓ **React Bootstrap Integration**: Implemented comprehensive UI using Bootstrap components (Container, Row, Col, Card, Table, Form, Button, Alert, Modal, Navbar)
+✓ **Custom CSS Styling**: Created professional styling with CSS custom properties, animations, and responsive design ✓ **Server-Side Conversion**: Converted Express.js backend from TypeScript to JavaScript ✓ **Project Package Generation**: Created complete downloadable ZIP file (admin-dashboard-jsx.zip) with all converted files

 ## User Preferences